safesoftware/FMETraining/ServerAuthoring3SelfServe/Exercise4.md

 ![](./Images/Img5.210.Ex2.SelectUserParameter.png)

 The parameter FME created (GENERIC_OUT_FORMAT_GENERIC) will be automatically deleted.
-FME realizes that we don't need it anymore and, since it is used nowhere else.
+FME realizes that we don't need it anymore since it is used nowhere else.

 ***NB:*** If you didn't set a default value for the OutputFormat user parameter, then the Generic writer parameter will turn red (flagged as incomplete).
 This is nothing to worry about.
 It will be set at runtime.

 <br>**6) Create User Parameter**
-<br>The next parameter required is to give control over output coordinate system.
+<br>The next parameter required is to give control over the output coordinate system.
 The process is very similar to that of format.
 In the Navigator window of FME Workbench, locate the section marked User Parameters.
 Right-click on there and choose the option Create User Parameter.

 Set the parameter values as follows: